json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/sorting.md

 This sorts the list of blogs by their number of articles.

-## Nesting
+## Secondary endpoints

-Sorting can be used on nested endpoints, such as:
+Sorting can be used on secondary endpoints, such as:

 ```http
 GET /api/blogs/1/articles?sort=caption HTTP/1.1